sharika-anjum/Machine-Learning-algorithms/README.md

 Here xi and yi denotes the term of x and y at position i, where i ranges from 0 to the ending range of x and y.
 For regression based problem, accuracy is found using R2_score function.

-# User-defined-algorithm-to-perform-Linear-Regression using Gradient Descent concept.
+# User defined algorithm to perform Linear Regression using Gradient Descent concept.
 **Calculus based.**

 **Steps for Gradient Descent**